tjvantoll/articles/master-detail/article.md

 }
 ```

-You can refer to [Angular’s documentation on services](https://angular.io/docs/ts/latest/tutorial/toh-pt4.html) for details on the specific syntax here, but essentially this gives you define a simple `list()` method you can call that returns a `Promise` containing the data you need.
-The bit of code that works with `pokemon_entries` does a bit of simple formatting to extract data from the APIs format into simple JavaScript objects that your UI can use.
+A [full explanation of how Angular services work](https://angular.io/docs/ts/latest/tutorial/toh-pt4.html) is outside the scope of this article, but essentially what you’re doing here is defining a simple `list()` method that returns a `Promise` containing the data you need.
+The bit of code that works with `pokemon_entries` does a bit of simple formatting to extract data from the API’s format into simple TypeScript objects that your UI can use.

 You can see that the service makes use of a `Pokemon` class, and because that class doesn’t yet exist you’ll get syntax errors for now.
-To fix that open your app’s `pokemon/pokemon.model.ts` file and paste in the following basic class.
+To fix that, open your app’s `pokemon/pokemon.model.ts` file and paste in the following basic class.

 ```
 export class Pokemon {